digitalerase/deployer-extended-wordpress-composer/README.rst

 ----------------------

 Database synchronization is done with `digitalerase/deployer-extended-database`.
-Example of command for synchronizing database from live to local instance:
+Example of command for synchronizing database from production to local instance:
 ::

-   dep db:pull live
+   dep db:pull production

-You can also copy database from live to beta instance like:
+You can also copy database from production to staging instance like:
 ::

-   dep db:copy live --options=target:beta
+   dep db:copy production --options=target:staging